JonasGroeger/cookiecutter-mediawiki-extension/README.md

 A separate repository is better imho.)

 ## Usage
-Let's pretend you want to create a MediaWiki extension called "ExampleMan".
+Let's pretend you want to create a MediaWiki extension called "SomeExtension".
 Rather than cloning the [BoilerPlate extension](https://www.mediawiki.org/wiki/Extension:BoilerPlate), and then changing every occurrence of `BoilerPlate` by hand, use [cookiecutter](https://github.com/audreyr/cookiecutter) to do all the work.